 “What?”
-I asked, not really following what was happening.
+I was not really following what was happening.

 The sky lit up with an electric lightening bolt zig zagging out from the clouds and disappearing behind the mountains.
 About ten seconds later it was followed by a loud rumble.

-“Better put the flap down and secure the tent,” I told him.
+“Better put the flap down and secure the tent.”

-“You are in the Palace,” he replied, and I looked around at the thinly veined white marble walls, it was indeed familiar.
-“Where you have always been,” he added, looking across the table directly at me.
+“You are in the Palace.”
+I looked around at the thinly veined white marble walls, it was indeed familiar.
+“Where you have always been,” he looked across the table directly at me.

-“Perhaps your view is a little distorted, you don’t see the reality, but yes… where you have always been,” he confirmed.
+“Perhaps your view is a little distorted, you don’t see the reality, but yes… where you have always been.”

 “Who is to say what is a dream and what is real.
 Even what is real we might not see as it is.”

-“But anyway,” I interrupted him, “it’s not complete, however you put it together.”
+“But anyway, it’s not complete, however you put it together.”

-“Nobody can do that,” he replied, “only you, yourself alone, have all the answers.”
+“Nobody can do that.
+Only you, yourself alone, have all the answers.”